DannyPX/FishOnTools/docs/tools/character/variant.md

 ### Calculate Melanistic Chance
 ::: info
-You can get your total melanistic chance stat by combining all your armor melanistic chance together
+You can get your total melanistic chance stat by combining all your armor melanistic chance and rod part melanistic chance together
 :::

 <table>